 We formed a partnership with Edinburgh's Just-Eat Cycles, operated by Serco, the UK's largest bike-sharing operator.
 Serco supported our team, provided data, and delivered excellent user feedback and input into product development.

 As a small startup, my responsibilities were varied.
-I formed the product strategy and business plan, leading Vennle through market and user research, and product discovery/delivery stages.
-I engaged in new product development with engineers, directly contributing to data analysis and data visualisation software elements, and UX/UI design for Vennle’s MVP.
+I created our product roadmap and business plan, leading Vennle through market and user research, and product discovery/delivery stages.
+I engaged in new product development with engineers, directly contributing to data analysis and data visualisation software, and UX/UI design for Vennle’s MVP.

 Finally, I also worked on commercial efforts, such as writing and pitching Vennle's business plan and engaging stakeholders such as Serco.
 Vennle was also selected to join the Wayra AI and Blockchain Accelerator, run by Telefonica, Cisco and Edinburgh University.